Darkcast/tids/README.md

 ## Description

+Enable Touch ID Authentication for sudo on macOS, Secure Fingerprint Login for Elevated Privileges

-The `tids.sh` script helps you enable Touch ID for sudo commands on macOS, providing secure fingerprint authentication as a convenient password replacement for elevated privileges.
+The `tids.sh` script is a straightforward utility designed to help macOS users enable Touch ID for `sudo` commands.
+This provides secure fingerprint authentication as a convenient password replacement whenever you need elevated privileges in your terminal.
+Get a seamless and secure experience, bypassing manual password entry for your administrative tasks.

 ## Requirements